 This post is made possible by support from the Forte Foundation.
+Discussing the process of making a career change and finding work that you love!
 All opinions are my own.

 For a very long time, I thought I had it all figured out.I thought I knew exactly where I wanted to be in my career, and in my early twenties, I was on my way to getting there.

 But then two years ago I found myself feeling stuck and miserable at a job that I hated, and I suddenly knew that I needed to make a career change.
 It wasn’t a fun time at first.
 It was actually quite frightening.
 Frightening and disruptive and if I’m being honest – slightly problematic.